Me and My Guitar

 Oompa

-2K the Bull
+2K The Bull - poem

 Cash Cow

-Asha (Hope) - FREE DOWNLOAD
+Asha (Hope)

 Just a simple recording